-What is the difference between residential, inpatient and outpatient drug rehab?
+What is the difference in residential vs outpatient treatment?

 There are a multitude of program types to choose from when seeking addiction rehab.
-Available programs include:
+Even further than just the residential vs outpatient debate, available programs include:

 When choosing a drug rehab treatment program, one’s drug history is an important aspect in deciding the type of treatment necessary.